 Financial counsellors and consumer advocates are often employed by local community organisations and sometimes by local councils.
 To find one close to where you live, contact your local community legal centre or phone the Financial Counsellors’ Association of WA on 1800 007 007.

-Assistance for paying bills
+Assistance for paying energy bills

 All retailers who supply residential customers must have a financial hardship policy.
 This policy sets out in detail how the retailer will deal with issues of financial hardship.
 You can contact your retailer for a copy of their policy.